lrkrol/SEREEGA/docs/README.md

 lf2 = lf_generate_fromnyhead('labels', {'Fz', 'Cz', 'Pz', 'Oz'})
 ```

+When not indicating any montage or labels, most functions will default to using all available electrode positions.

 When generating the lead field using FieldTrip, we can also indicate the resolution of the source model (i.e. the density of the source grid):

 ```matlab